digitalvortex/sample_php_code/README.md

 - **EnvLoader**: A class that loads environment variables from a `.env` file into the `$_ENV` superglobal.
 - **DatabaseService**: A service that provides a PDO connection to the database, including a method to check if the database exists.
-- **Custom DI Container**: A basic dependency injection container that registers and resolves services.
 - **Unit Tests**: PHPUnit tests have been written to verify the functionality of the `DatabaseService`, including checking the PDO connection and database existence.
+- **Encryption Service**: A service that provides encryption and decryption functionalities using the sodium library.
+- **SetKey Utility**: A utility script for generating a sodium key and saving it to the `.env` file.

 ### Next Steps

+- **Custom DI Container**: Implement a basic dependency injection container that registers and resolves services.
 - **Models**: Implement models to interact with the database.
 - **Views**: Create basic views to render HTML output.
 - **Controllers**: Implement controllers to handle requests and manage application flow.